‘Dark Confluence’ is now available for download from Amazon, Kindle and also from Smashwords. It will soon be available on other ebook platforms.

 ‘Dark Confluence’ is not what you call generic dark fantasy – it is set in a country town in the Sunshine Coast Hinterland of Queensland, Australia, and there is not a single vampire or werewolf in sight!

-I wrote ‘Dark Confluence’ for many reasons.
+I wrote ‘Dark Confluence’ for two reasons.
 Firstly, because I love dark fantasy/paranormal fiction and wanted to write a story in that genre.
 Secondly, because Australia doesn’t have many, if any adult fairy tales set here, and I wanted to create one.
 I also wanted to write a dark fantasy with a mature-aged heroine.
 So many books in that genre feature teenagers – as a mature woman I felt disengaged from those characters, I could not relate to them, so Jen McDonald was born.
-Finally, the book has hidden meanings.
-I see it as a modern-day fable, telling a special story of current events in Australia

 There is now a new Facebook page dedicated to ‘The Darkening’ trilogy.